- What is cross-connection?

 - Backflow Prevention Device Tester (certified) – the individual who holds a certificate for the testing of backflow preventer in the Commonwealth of Kentucky.

-- Contaminant Device- A backflow device on the incoming line or service connected to the main public water supply is a Containment Device.
+- Containment Device- A backflow device on the incoming line or service connected to the main public water supply.

 - Double Check Valve Assembly – a backflow prevention device that incorporates an assembly of check valves, with shut-off valves at each end and appurtenances for testing.

 - Inspection – a survey by a qualified individual to determine the existence and location of cross connections and / or the physical examination and testing of an installed backflow prevention device to verify that the backflow prevention device is functioning properly.

 - Isolation Device- A backflow preventive device installed after the meter and to individual branches of a plumbing service with a building..

 - Potable Water– Water from any source passing all test requirements and has been approved by the Environmental Protection Agency (E.P.A.) and the KY Department of Water (KYDOW) for safe human consumption.

 - Pressure Vacuum Breaker – an approved backflow prevention device designed to prevent only back siphonage and which is designed for use under static line pressure.

 - Reduced Pressure Vacuum Preventer – an approved backflow prevention device that incorporates: